top of page

 What happens to "burned" sediment after it rains?

 Wildfires leave the ground scorched and devoid of vegetation, which reduces the ability of soil to absorb water.
-When it rains alot this can increase the risk of flash flooding and post fire debris flows (top figure).
-Post fire debris flows are slurries of sediment and water that are move fast (>20 mph), cause millions in damages to infrastructure, and threaten human lives.
-In Southern California, we look at how sediment stored in the channels as dry ravel (bottom left) relates to how debris flows (bottom right) occur.
-We find that in the San Gabriel Mountains, areas with a lot of dry ravel also had debris flows that occurred.
-But in the San Bernardino Mountains, we find that debris flows only happen in areas that had a lot of rain and amount of dry ravel was not as important.
+When it rains alot, this can increase the risk of flash flooding and post-fire debris flows (top figure).
+Post-fire debris flows are slurries of sediment and water that can move fast (>20 mph in the video on the bottom right), cause millions in damages to infrastructure, and threaten human lives.
+In Southern California, we look at how sediment stored in the channels as dry ravel (bottom left figure with red arrows) relates to how debris flows (bottom right video) occur.

 Collaborators: Dr. Roman A. DiBiase